malilbot/malil-old/README.md

-> # MALIL
+# MALIL
->
-> Malil is a must have **all in one** bot with tons of commands to enjoy
+Malil is a must have **all in one** bot with tons of commands to enjoy!
-> To view the list of commands in discord you can use \*help
+To view the list of commands in discord you can use \*help.
-> So where are you waiting for give malil a try
+So, what are you waiting for?
+Give Malil a try!

-> List of awesome commands you can use in your server if you invite malil
+List of awesome commands you can use in your server if you invite Malil:
 -------
 ### **Fun**